-Risk WARNING Description Auditing helps in troubleshooting operational problems and also permits forensic analysis.
-If log_min_error_statement is not set to the correct value, messages may not be classified as error messages appropriately.
+Name Log Min Messages Database Flag for PostgreSQL Instance Is Not Set Risk WARNING Description Auditing helps in troubleshooting operational problems and also permits forensic analysis.
+If the log_min_error_statement is not set to the correct value, messages may not be appropriately classified as error messages.
 Considering general log messages as error messages would make it difficult to find actual errors, while considering only stricter severity levels as error messages may skip actual errors to log their SQL statements.
 The log_min_error_statement flag should be set in accordance with the organization's logging policy.
-This recommendation is applicable to PostgreSQL database instances Name Log Min Messages Database Flag for PostgreSQL Instance Is Not Set analysis.
-If log_min_error_statement is not set to the correct value, messages may not be classified as error messages appropriately.
-Considering general log messages as error messages would make it difficult to find actual errors, while considering only stricter severity levels as error messages may skip actual errors to log their SQL statements.
-The log_min_error_statement flag should be set in accordance with the organization's logging policy.
-This recommendation is applicable to PostgreSQL Risk WARNING Description analysis.
-If log_min_error_statement is not set to the correct value, messages may not be classified as error messages appropriately.
-Considering general log messages as error messages would make it difficult to find actual errors, while considering only stricter severity levels as error messages may skip actual errors to log their SQL statements.
-The log_min_error_statement flag should be set in accordance with the
+This recommendation is applicable to PostgreSQL database instances.

 Name Log Temp Files Database Flag for PostgreSQL Inst.
-Is Not Set To 0 Risk WARNING Description If all temporary files are not logged, it may be more difficult to identify potential performance issues that may be due to either poor application coding or deliberate resource starvation attempts.
+Is Not Set To 0 Risk WARNING Description If all temporary files are not logged, it may be more difficult to identify potential performance issues that are either due to poor application coding or deliberate resource starvation attempts.

-Cloud Storage testing results
+Cloud Storage test results

 Name Bucket with Logging Disabled

 Risk WARNING

-Description Enable access and storage logs, in order to capture all events which may affect objects
+Description Enable access and storage logs in order to capture all events which may affect objects

 within target buckets.

 Affected Assets Buckets:

 •

 •

 •

 •

 •

 •

 •

 •

 •

 Name Bucket with Versioning Disabled

 Risk WARNING

-Description Enable Object Versioning to protect Cloud Storage data from being overwritten or accidentally deleted.
+Description Enable object versioning to protect Cloud Storage data from being overwritten or accidentally deleted.

 Affected Assets Buckets:

 Name Uniform Bucket-Level Access Is Disabled

 Risk WARNING

-Description It is recommended to use uniform bucket-level access to unify and simplify how you

-grant access to your Cloud Storage resources.
-In order to support a uniform

-permissioning system, Cloud Storage has uniform bucket-level access.
-Using this

-feature disables ACLs for all Cloud Storage resources: access to Cloud Storage

-resources then is granted exclusively through Cloud IAM.
-Enabling uniform bucket-level

-access guarantees that if a Storage bucket is not publicly accessible, no object in the

-bucket is publicly accessible either.
+Description Uniform bucket-level access is recommended to unify and simplify how you grant access to your Cloud Storage resources.
+In order to support a uniform permissioning system, cloud storage has uniform bucket-level access.
+Using this feature disables ACLs for all cloud storage resources: access to Cloud Storage resources is then granted exclusively through Cloud IAM.
+Enabling uniform bucket-level access guarantees that if a storage bucket is not publicly accessible, no object in the bucket is publicly accessible either.

-Affected Assets Buckets:
+Affected Assets Buckets: • • • • •

-•

-•

-•

-•

-•

-•